/

 Ownership & Structure

-The older broadband contract wording describes NOW TV as a trading name of Sky UK Limited.
-In plain English, this is not some separate challenger operator running its own parallel setup.
+The current NOW Powered by Sky broadband terms state that the service is supplied by Sky.
+In plain English, this is not a separate challenger operator running its own parallel network setup.
 You are dealing with a Sky-backed service, Sky systems and a Sky-shaped support flow.

 FAQs